iamhslee/Handong-C-Contest/README_EN.md

 1. Participants who do not register properly will not be recognized as official contestants.
     - Refer to the [Account Creation](#account-creation) guide to create your account.

-1. The act of using someone else’s account to participate in a competition or participating on behalf of someone else is strictly prohibited.

 1. During the contest, you may solve and submit problems as many times as you wish.
     - If the same problem is submitted multiple times, only the first correct submission will be scored.